 The Organization sponsors a Section 401(k) defined contribution plan for the benefit of eligible employees.
 The plan provides for the Organization to make a matching contribution for each employee deferral contribution, subject to limitations.
-Total contributions by the Organization to the plan amounted to \$6,750 in 2020 and \$9,962 in 2019.
+Total contributions by the Organization to the plan amounted to \$6,750 in both 2021 and 2020.